coatespt/cursor-twitter/SESSION_NOTES.md

 ## Word Frequency Computations

 The trick is to not put global frequency calculations in the processing path.

+Without the need for such calculations, the limiting factor is getting sufficiently many Tweets for a cycle.

 We use a periodic offline computation of global word frequency to divide the universe of words into F frequency classes, with the most frequently used words in the first class, and the least frequent words in the last class.
 The frequency classes comprise wildly diffent numbers of words, but they each represent approximately the same number of word usages.

-This frequency analysis is done outside of the processing of the stream of inbound Tweets and covers a larger time span than the seconds required for the heuristic itself.
+This frequency analysis is done outside of the processing of the stream of inbound Tweets and covers a much larger time span than the seconds required for the heuristic itself.
 The purpose is to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc. This large window comprises the tokens from a sustantial block of time, e.g. the last hour or the last half hour.
-It is kept up to date by aging old tokens out as new tokens are read in.
+It is kept up to date by continually aging old tokens out as new tokens are read in.

 The global computation of frequency classes is done at a less coarse grain, e.g., several minutes.
 The word freqencies are computed and the universe of words are divided into F equivalence classes according to frequency.

-The frequency classes are used to construct a filter that allows an incoming word's background frequency to be identified.
-The frequency filter is transparently swapped in each time a new version is created.
+The frequency classes are used to construct a filter that allows an incoming word's background frequency to be quickly identified.
+(The frequency filter is transparently swapped in each time an updated version is created.
+This is typically done ever several minutes.)

 New words come along all the time, even after hours of the firehose.
-Between updates to the frequency filters, these remain unknown.
+Between updates to the frequency filters, these novel words remain unknown.
 This is not a problem, howerver.
-Consider that any incoming word that doesn't match to any frequency class is necessarily rare, so it it can be treated as being in the least frequent class.
-When the next update to the frequency class filters is made, it will no longer be an unknown word.
+Consider that because the big window time is something like a half hour to an hour, any incoming word that doesn't match to any frequency class is necessarily rare.
+Therefore, it it can be treated as being in the least frequent class.
+Note that when the next update to the frequency class filters is made, it will no longer be an unknown word.

 Note that the word counts, frequency class computation, etc. are done on a separate thread, so none of it has any noticeable effect on processing speed.

 ## Receiving Tweets
 The main routine reads inbound Tweets in CSV format.
 This detail is a convenience because the Tweet data is canned.
 They could be received in any format, including the native JSON.
-It parses them and converts them to Tweet structs in memory.
+As each new Tweet is received, the main routine parses it and converts it to Tweet structs in memory.

 The receiving phase:

-- Maintains a sliding window of the latest W Tweets.
+- Maintains a sliding window of the latest Tweets.
 This is not to be confused with the word-count window.
 It is much shorter and holds the entire Tweet struct for the last several cycles of busy-word processing.
-A batch is few seconds worth of Tweets, and W is chosen keep a few batches of Tweets available for the clustering phase that will happen a few seconds later.
+A batch is few seconds worth of Tweets (e.g. 10) so this is less than the most recent minute's worth of Tweets.
+These Tweets are kept available for the clustering phase that will happen at the end of every busy word processing batch.

 - Extracts the words from each Tweet and normalizes them, unifying the case, discarding junk, etc.